dgroomes/my-software/bash/BASH_COMPLETION.md

 The relevant files/directories are:

+* `/opt/homebrew/etc/profile.d/bash_completion.sh`
+  * Note: for Intel Mac the path is `/usr/local/etc/profile.d/bash_completion.sh`
-* `/usr/local/etc/profile.d/bash_completion.sh`.
-This gets sourced from `.bash_profile`.
-It symlinks to `../../Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh`
+  * This file gets sourced from `.bash_profile`.
+  * This file symlinks to `../../Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh`
+* `/opt/homebrew/Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh`
+  * Note: for Intel Mac the path is `/usr/local/Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh`
-* `/usr/local/Cellar/bash-completion@2/2.11/etc/profile.d/bash_completion.sh` This is the configuration file hook.
+  * This is the configuration file hook.
 It loads bash-completion.
+* `/opt/homebrew/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion`
+  * Note: for Intel Mac the path is `/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion`)
-* `/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion` This is the bash-completion
+  * This is the bash-completion program itself.
-  program itself
-* `/usr/local/share/bash-completion/bash_completion` this symlinks to the bash-completion program (`/usr/local/Cellar/bash-completion@2/2.11/share/bash-completion/bash_completion`)
+* `$HOME/.local/share/bash-completion/completions/`
-* `$HOME/.local/share/bash-completion/completions/` I think this is where you are supposed to put v2 completions that you yourself write
+  * I think this is where you are supposed to put v2 completions that you yourself write
+* `/opt/homebrew/etc/bash_completion.d/`
+  * Note: for Intel Mac the path is `/usr/local/etc/bash_completion.d`.
-* `/opt/homebrew/etc/bash_completion.d/` is where HomeBrew puts v2 completions
+  * This is where HomeBrew installs v1 (legacy) completions.
+  * For example, HomeBrew installs the `brew` completions here.
+* `/opt/homebrew/Cellar/bash-completion@2/2.11/share/bash-completion/completions/`
+  * These are the completions that come bundled with bash-completion.
+There are a lot (740 at the time of writing).
+There are completions for commands like `7z`, `make`, `curl`, and interestingly many variations of Python like `python`, `python3`, `python3.3` etc.

 The environment variable `BASH_COMPLETION_COMPAT_DIR` is a compatibility option to enable `bash-completion v2` to load third-party completion scripts that were designed in the era of `bash-completion v1`.
 For example, set `BASH_COMPLETION_COMPAT_DIR="/usr/local/etc/bash_completion.d"`